ahirsch17/SamePath/README.md

 💡 Purpose

-This app was built to solve a common problem among students: walking to class alone, especially during early mornings or late nights.
+This app was built to solve a common problem among students.
 SamePath lets users:
 	•	Opt in to share their class schedules
 	•	Match routes with peers heading in the same direction at the same time
 	•	Prioritize privacy through user-controlled visibility